the importance of a bill of sale:

 When selecting a tenant, it is important to do your homework.
 A landlord should run a credit check on each prospective tenant.
 It is also wise to ask the prospective tenant for the contact information of their previous landlord.
 You should contact their prior landlord and ask them if the tenant paid their rent and left the premises in good shape.
 This will give you a good idea of what type of tenant you are getting.
 It is also a good idea to contact their current employer and ask how long they have been working there.
 Stable employment indicates that the person is likely to pay their rent.
 Additionally, you can ask a prospective tenant for a copy of their bank statement to see if they keep money in their bank account.
 Tenants who take advantage of landlords will often keep very little money in their account in order to protect their assets against garnishments.

-For experienced attorneys who handle real estate and property matters, contact Klauer & Foster and schedule an appointment.
+For experienced attorneys who handle real estate and property matters, contact Richard L. Klauer and schedule an appointment.

 Arizona exports jump, confirming Status